01-edu/public/subjects/linux/README.md

 ### Virtualization

-To practice in a standardized manner and without the risk of altering your own operating system, you should install a virtualization application that is compatible with your chip architecture.
+To practice in a standardized manner and without the risk of altering your own operating system, you should install a virtualization software that is compatible with your chip architecture.

 For X86-64 chips, we recommend using [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 For Apple Silicon chips, we recommend using [UTM](https://mac.getutm.app/).